oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.16.3 Reason Code

-Byte 5 in the PUBCOMP packet holds the Reason code in response to the PUBREL packet.
-The PUBCOMP Reason Codes are shown in Table 9: Reason Code
+The PUBCOMP Reason Codes are shown in Table 9: Reason Code Values.
+The Client or Server sending the PUBCOMP packet MUST use one of the PUBCOMP Reason
-Values.
-The Client or Server sending the PUBCOMP packet MUST use one of the PUBCOMP Reason Codes.
+Codes.

 #### 3.1.16.4 PUBCOMP Actions